partha-pkp/partha-pkp/README.md

 Here are some ideas to get you started:
 -->

-## I'm on a journey to explore the world of data science...
+## I'm on a journey to explore the world of Data Science and Bioinformatics...

-🤵 Pursuing master's in data science at the University of Arizona ⏱️

-💻 Passionate about implementing machine learning techniques to uncover insights from data 👨‍🔬
+💉 Probing into research in -
+  * Computational Genomics
+  * Machine Learning for Biological Applications

 🐍 Python and R are my weapons for the data science battlefield 🥊

 😃 I love to play around with cool data visualization stuff too! 🎨